 - How did what was going on in the world at the time affect how they came about?

-- What is the Kyoto Protocol, how did it come to the attention of the international community, and when was it adopted?
+- What is the Kyoto Protocol?
+How did it come to the attention of the international community?
+When was it adopted?

 - How does implementation success for Kyoto compare to the 1987 Montreal Protocol (often named as a ‘successful’ international treaty initiative)?